caiomeriguetti/bounce_check/README.md

 bounce_check
 ============

-Script python que verifica se um email é bounce
+Python script to check if an email is a bounce response